 - 1100 EUR — non-electric P4 Ergosleep slatted bottoms

 Total: 2100 EUR.

 We ordered the above on 19 December and received the slatted bottoms on 4 February.
-The bed frame arrives in the first week of March.
+The bed frame arrived in the second week of March.